Table of Contents

 Another neat feature is the gain cycle feature.
-By pressing the two foot switches together at the same time you can increase the gain.
+By pressing the foot switches together at the same time, you can increase the gain.
 As you increase the cycle, the distortion led will get brighter until you reach the top setting.

 Simply press and hold the foot switches to allow access to program the pedal to your favorite sound.
 Both overdrive and distortion can be set to taste.

 There are 3 input jacks on the Asabi, one of which is for MIDI control.
 The unit requires a certain cable to convert DIN to TRS.
 To do so, once acquired, you can use CC commands to control the pedal.
 This can be a powerful feature if your rig is heavily MIDI-controlled.
 Not only can you turn the overdrive and distortion on and off, but you can scroll through the presets as you like.

 It’s a great pedal, full of some really cool features and great sounds.
 I really dig pedals that allow you to move up in settings on the fly.
 The Asabi is packed with great tone at every setting, and it’s easy to use and set up.
 MIDI controllable could get crazy good and super versatile.